Zimbra/docker-zcs-soap-tests/README.md

 This let's you spin up a Docker container from which you can execute SOAP harness tests against an external Zimbra instance.

-**Note:** To build the image, it currently assumes you have the following file available in this directory:

-	soapvalidator.tar.gz

-This file is a tar of the SOAP harness tests.
-Once we have had a chance to go through these and sanitize everything, this repo will be updated so that the image build process pulls down the file automatically.

 ## Configuration

 Copy the file `DOT-env` to `.env` and change the values to be appropriate for the cluster you